cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 K and a0 are input parameters to the reward formulation designed to promote decentralization.
 The original intention for parameter k was for it to set a ‘soft-cap’ on a pool’s size and thereby encourage the system to converge toward k pools of equal size delivering equal return per unit of stake for all delegates.
 In the ideal world this would mean k pools that are roughly equally saturated producing a roughly equal proportion of the blocks [1].
 An underlying assumption was that one entity would run only one pool and design discussions about these parameters have described running multiple pools as a form of Sybil attack [2].

 However, the input parameters have not achieved these goals.
-Currently there are single entities that run 10,20,30 or even 62 separate pools.
-It is proposed that the “average resulting decentralization” should be measured based on the stake held by entire entities/groups, rather than a count of individual pools. “k-effective” is hereby used to measure the “average resulting decentralization” and is computed using Equation 1.
+Currently there are single entities that run 10,20,30 or even 100 separate pools.
+It is proposed that the “average resulting decentralization” should be measured based on the stake held by entire entities/groups, rather than a count of individual pools.
+“K-effective” is hereby used to measure the “average resulting decentralization” and is computed using Equation 1.
+The Nakamoto Coefficient is approximately half of k-effective rounded up to the nearest integer.
+K-effective provides a higher resolution quantification of network decentralization compared to the Nakamoto Coefficient.

 The Cardano network currently produces ~21,600 blocks per epoch with ~2400 groups producing between 0 and ~3600 blocks per group.
 If averaged, 41 equal sized groups would each be creating ~527 blocks per epoch.
 The historical decentralization of the network shown in Figure 1 has improved from 30.0 in epoch 245 to between 39.0 and 43.0 after epoch 260.
 This “effective decentralization” or “k-effective” is not even close to the 500 figure targeted by the current k=500 parameter.
 A partial example of the table used to compute k-effective is shown in Figure 2.